-The heavy punching bag is one of the essential equipment that is usually neglected by trainees.
+The heavy punching bag is one of the essential pieces of equipment that is usually neglected by trainees.
 It is your best friend to enhance the power of your punches and kicks.
 It helps you to get better balance, strength, speed, and endurance—almost everything you will need in the ring.
 You’ll develop muscle memory and learn good fighting habits with heavy bag training.

 If you want to know more about Muay Thai heavy bag workouts’ importance, read this article.

-So, you know why you should use this equipment.
-After a proper warm-up, along with shadow boxing here are some workouts to see what you have learned in action and get more advice.
+Now you know why you should use this equipment.
+After a proper warm-up, along with shadow boxing here are some workouts to see what you have learned in action and get more training methods.

 Are you a beginner?
-From this video, you can learn a basic combo to start with.
+From this video, you can learn a basic combo with straight punches to start with.
 Plus, how to hit the bag correctly.